 Carbohydrates: what they are, how they are classified, and what role they play in our diet

-Carbohydrates (or glucides) are organic compounds made up of carbon, hydrogen, and oxygen.
-They are mainly found in plant-based foods and are used by the body to produce energy, especially in the form of glucose.
-Each gram of carbohydrates provides approximately 4 kilocalories (kcal).
+Carbohydrates (or glucids) are organic compounds made of carbon, hydrogen, and oxygen.
+They are mainly found in plant-based foods and are used by the body to produce energy, primarily in the form of glucose.
+Each gram of carbohydrates provides about 4 kilocalories (kcal).

 Our body can use carbohydrates immediately as an energy source, or store them as glycogen in the liver and muscles.
 When carbohydrates are scarce, the body can also convert them into fats for long-term storage.